ReTekkit/doc/ReTekkit.md

 ## Notes

 - If I refer to "Tekkit" I am most often referring to the 1.6.4 modpack.
 I will use "Tekkit modpacks" or "modpacks" to refer to each modpack more often than not.
 - I use a LOT of abbreviations for mod names.
 When I mention a mod's name for the first time, it will be its full name accompanied by the abbreviation in parenthesis.
 From then on I will probably use the abbreviations.
-If you are still having trouble, here's a table: [[]]

 ## Modpack Goals